Isn't it harmless? (real love VS. reality)

 no volume. no reply. nothing but vapor

-so were we made for a different world?
+were we made for a different world?

 growing pains hardly normal